 Pile into a banquette or get cosy in a battered-leather armchair by the pub’s fireplace.

-The lauded Hanbury Dining Room is a country diner that went to the big city and came back bedecked in House of Hackney’s baroque-aping rose wallpaper and pugilist prints, and with an eye for colour.
+The Mason Arms is a thatched country pub that went to the big city and came back bedecked in House of Hackney’s baroque-aping rose wallpaper and pugilist prints, and with an eye for colour.
 Pink-mohair banquettes look striking against powder-blue walls and wooden beams.
 Beyond the restaurant’s countenance, its food is local and incredibly fresh, hunted and gathered (so to speak) within a 25-mile radius of the hotel; some herbs and vegetables come from the hotel’s own backyard.
-Choose two or three courses from the smaller Garden Menu, available Monday to Saturday.
-As for the mysterious Mr Hanbury, he was created by the owners’ artist friends, the Connor Brothers.
+The menu moves from hearty Full English breakfasts to pub lunch staples like fish and chips and finishes with suppers of grilled monkfish and salt marsh lamb.

 Breakfast is served from 8am to 10.30am (earlier if needed); the restaurant is open for lunch from noon to 2.30pm (till 3pm Saturdays and until 3.30pm on Sundays); dining in the pub and restaurant runs from 6pm to 9.30pm.